Fenchurchh/ml2/README.md

 the top level domain of the development setup.

 * `http://couch.tld`
-For convenience, we make couchdb accessible through `http://couch.tld`.
+For the build system and for convenience, we make couchdb accessible at this domain.

 * `127.0.n.1`
 Your services need to bind to unique _sockets_ (combination of ip and port).
-So, to be able to run every service on the same port (default is 80), they need to bind to different ip addresses.
+So, to be able to run every service on the same port (default is 80), they need to [bind to different ip addresses](ml2/wiki/ips).
 Every one of these ips is a valid address of your local loopback interface to bind to.
-So you can chose n to be any integer.

 * `192.168.m.n`
-You can also create ip address aliases for you _network interface_, so that your machine will be available under several ip addresses in your local area network.
+You can also [create ip address aliases for you _network interface_](ml2/wiki/network-ips), so that your machine will be available under several ip addresses in your local area network.
-_This is just needed in case you want to access the services over a network – see below._
+_This is just needed in case you want to access the services over a network_

 ***